 - tackling the stigma around periods.

-Between January 2020 and December 2020, you have a total amount to spend.
-You can see the amount you can spend for the first year on the PHS portal.
+Between January 2020 and December 2020, you had a total amount you could spend.
+You will receive a new amount in January 2021, which you can use to order products up to and including December 2021.
+You can see the amount you can spend for 2021 on the PHS portal

 You will be able to select from a wide range of period products, varying in type, size and brand.